Data privacy for Partners

 We may also process your personal data to investigate violations of law or breaches of the Partner Policies and Guidelines.
 We may monitor your business performance in compliance with our policies and procedures and we may also use your personal data to reward you with benefits or holidays for or other incentives (for example, to book reward activities on your behalf).
 We will also use your personal data in relation to disciplinary procedures in accordance with our policies and procedures.

-We also may use your personal data where we consider it necessary for complying with laws and regulations, including collecting and disclosing personal data as required by law (e.g. for tax, health and safety, anti-discrimination laws), under judicial authorisation, or to exercise or defend the legal rights of the Utility Warehouse group of companies.
+We also may use your personal data where we consider it necessary for complying with laws and regulations, including collecting and disclosing personal data as required by law (e.g. in connection with anti-money laundering, tax, health and safety, anti-discrimination laws), under judicial authorisation, or to exercise or defend the legal rights of the Utility Warehouse group of companies.

 We take care to allow access to personal data only to those who require such access to perform their tasks and duties, and to third parties who have a legitimate purpose for accessing it.
 Whenever we permit a third party to access personal data, we will implement appropriate measures to ensure the data is used in a manner consistent with this Notice and that the security and confidentiality of the information is maintained.

-We may also disclose personal information to third parties on other lawful grounds, including:
+Other third parties: We may also disclose personal data to third parties on other lawful grounds, including:

 To comply with our legal obligations, including where necessary to abide by law, regulation or contract, or to respond to a court order, administrative or judicial process, including, but not limited to, a subpoena, government audit or search warrant.